Office Hours: Tuesday: 12:30-2:00; and by appointment

 Recent Publications and Awards

-Cartographic Mexico: A History of State Fixations and Fugitive Landscapes (Durham: Duke University Press, 2004) (Spanish translation (México cartográfico: Una historia de paisajes fijados y fugitivos) forthcoming in 2012 with the Instituto de Investigaciones Históricas, UNAM )
+Cartographic Mexico: A History of State Fixations and Fugitive Landscapes (Durham: Duke University Press, 2004) (Spanish translation "Mexico Cartografico: Una historia de limites fijos y paisajes fugitivos" (Instituto de Investigaciones Historicas, UNAM, 2014))

 Articles and chapters: